abdiomari/myVirtualClassroom/README.md

 # myVirtualClassroom
-A Schhol project for a virtual classroom as a collaborative tool to assist students learn in an interactive manner It aims to complement the efforts of teachers to integrate technology into their classrooms and link the students to the internet in educationally productive ways and provide them with a positive stimulating environment study.
+A School project for a virtual classroom as a collaborative tool to assist students learn in an interactive manner It aims to complement the efforts of teachers to integrate technology into their classrooms and link the students to the internet in educationally productive ways and provide them with a positive stimulating environment study.